Appverse-Archive/appverse-mobile/appverse-samples/README.md

     Copyright (c) 2012 GFT Appverse, S.L., Sociedad Unipersonal.

-     This Source  Code Form  is subject to the  terms of  the Appverse Public License Version 2.0  (ìAPL v2.0î).
+     This Source  Code Form  is subject to the  terms of  the Appverse Public License Version 2.0  ("APL v2.0").
 If a copy of  the APL  was not  distributed with this file, You can obtain one at <http://www.appverse.mobi/licenses/apl_v2.0.pdf>.

      Redistribution and use in  source and binary forms, with or without modification,